esmailza/clinicaltrails-ruls/README.md

 **python3 train.py select-disease**
 > Select the trials with that disease name in their condition.
 By defualt it is on breast cancer.
+Save the dataframe in "disease-name.pkl" file.
+> Here it is breast_cancer.pkl

 **python3 train.py labelling**
 > creates drug-phase pools and labels the data based on the efficiency of the drugs.